openpnp/openpnp/GcodeDriver.md

 3. Set up your machine so that when mechanical homing is complete the fiducial is visible to the camera.
 4. When mechanical homing is complete, GcodeDriver will look for the fiducial, center on it and then reset the X and Y coordinates to the home coordinates.

 If your homing fiducial is in a different location than the camera can see after homing you can change the location that is searched by adding `<homing-fiducial-location units="Millimeters" x="0.0" y="0.0" z="0.0" rotation="0.0"/>` to your driver in `machine.xml`.
+Also you will need to add a G0 X Y command (fiducial X, Y coordinates) at the end of your HOME_COMMAND so after homing the machine moves to the approximate homing fiducial location.

 # Backlash Compensation